-So it seems fitting to kick off the Chengdu Challenge with a dish that I know and love and have cooked dozens of times since I first started traveling to Chengdu in 2007.
-I tested the version in Sichuan Cuisine in Both Chinese and English because I was excited by ingredients in it that other recipes for dan dan mian don’t call for (lard! sweet wheat paste!).
-The recipe for dan dan mian leads off the Xiao Chi, or Snacks, section of the book.
-It is, after all, Chengdu’s most famous xiao chi.
+So it seemed fitting to kick off this blog in 2014 with a dish that I knew and loved and had cooked dozens of times since I first started traveling to Chengdu in 2007.
+I based my version on the one in Sichuan Cuisine in Both Chinese and English (published in China by the Sichuan Higher Institute of Cuisine) because I was excited by ingredients in it that other recipes for dandanmian don’t call for (lard! sweet wheat paste!).
+The recipe for dandanmian leads off the XiaoChi (小吃, xiǎochī), or Snacks, section of the book.
+It is, after all, Chengdu’s most famous xiaochi.

-- 5 tablespoons Chinese light soy sauce
+- 4 tablespoons Chinese light soy sauce (Zhongba preferred)

-- 3 tablespoons Zhenjiang (Chinkiang) vinegar
+- 4 tablespoons Baoning or Zhenjiang black vinegar

-- 2 tablespoons Chinese sesame paste
+- 1½ tablespoons Chinese sesame paste

 - 1 teaspoon sugar

-- ¼ cup chicken stock
+- ¼ cup chicken broth

-- 2 tablespoons lard
+- 2 tablespoons lard or oil

 - ⅓ pound finely ground pork